salrashid123/signer/README.md

     tpm2_readpublic -c key.ctx -f PEM -o public.pem
     tpm2_evictcontrol -C o -c key.ctx 0x81010002
 ```
+  When using the TPM for mTLS operations, make sure the Signature Hash thats received from the server uses `sha256`.
+I've noticed that when TLSConfig is used against `nginx`, the Signing will fail as the Hash received with `crypto.SignerOpts` uses SHA512.
 - `pem/`:  Sample that implements `crypto.Signer` and `crypto.Decrypter` using regular pem and x509 certificates.
 They key file this mode accepts is RSA private key.
 - `certgen/`:  Library that generates a self-signed x509 certificate for the KMS and TPM based signers above